isomerpages/govtech-corp/media/technews/_posts/2020-12-18-post-PostmanGovSg — putting the 'mass' in mass communications.md

 time from the broadcasts.
 As such, the system could now focus solely on sending out messages without being bogged down by the validation process.</p>
 <h3>Work in progress</h3>
-<p>Today, MCI uses <a href="https://postman.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Postman.gov.sg</a> to
+<p>Today, MCI uses Postman to send a million messages two to three times
-send a million messages two to three times a day.
-The tool, which can also send email, SMS, and Telegram messages, has also been enhanced such that any public officer with a <a href="https://postman.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">gov.sg</a> email can use it.
-Entities without a government issued email are also using <a href="https://postman.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Postman.gov.sg</a>.
+a day.
+The tool, which can also send email, SMS, and Telegram messages, has also been enhanced such that any public officer with a government email can use it.
+Entities without a government issued email are also using Postman.
 For example, hospitals use the system to send out Covid-19 test results to individuals who did swab tests.</p>
-<p>The team is not done with <a href="https://postman.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Postman.gov.sg</a> and already has plans
+<p>The team is not done with Postman and already has plans to improve it,
-to improve it, such as by adding a rich text editor so that its interface resembles an email client.
+such as by adding a rich text editor so that its interface resembles an email client.
 Perpetually on the lookout for feedback, Jean encouraged everyone – public officers or not – to try out the tool and reach out to the team with suggestions.</p>
 <p>“We’re always happy to talk to you about what you want to achieve with
 Postman and help you achieve your goal,” she said.</p>